 Start researching on your own

-After attending a myWorld First Step session, we're sure you'll be inspired to start researching on your own to start making those early decisions.
+After completing the myWorld First Steps online program, we're sure you'll be inspired to start researching on your own to start making those early decisions.
 We strongly recommend starting your research as early as possible to give yourself the best overseas experience.
 For those in the researching and planning stages, the Step-by-step guides can be a helpful resource.

 If speaking to others would be helpful, there are a number of ways you can get in touch with returned students who may be able to answer questions and give you further insight.
 We recommend you have a look at our blog, join Melbourne University Student Exchange Society (MUSEX) and Global Society as well as attend events such as our Fair and Explore my exchange options sessions.